AvolitesLtd/TitanManual/docs/cues/cue-playback.md

 Release Mask
 ------------

 You can configure which attributes will release from a playback when it is killed using the **Release Mask**.
-There is a Global release mask which affects all release operations, or you can set a Local release mask which affects only the current playback.
+There is a **Global** release mask which affects all release operations, or you can set a **Local** release mask which affects only a particular playback.
+You can also set a **temporary** release mask which just affects the current release operation, by holding down the \<Release\> button and selecting attributes to release while the button is held.

 ### Global Release Mask